 - Scheduled surgery, making it more convenient for patients and their families

-- Costs related to donating are billed to the recipient’s insurance.
+- Costs related to live donation are billed to the recipient’s insurance.
 Any questions about the financial aspects of donating can be direct to the transplant financial coordinator at

-- Keep in mind that not all patients in need liver transplant can receive a live donor liver, so this will also need to be assessed.
+- Not all patients who need a liver transplant can receive a live donor liver, so this will also need to be assessed.

 Does the donor need to be a relative?

-Through the medical miracle of live-donor liver transplantation, people do not have to be blood related and any healthy person can give a friend or relative the gift of life.
+Living liver donors and their recipient do not have to be blood related and any healthy person can give a friend or relative the gift of life.
 However, we do require that donors have an emotional relationship with the intended recipient.

 May I get my evaluation done by my own doctor?

-Generally, the tests are done at UW Hospital and Clinics.
+Generally, the tests are done at University Hospital in Madison, WI.
 If you live at a distance, we may have some portions of the initial evaluation done near your home.
-The evaluation process will, however, require visits to UW Hospital and Clinics and the surgery must be performed here.
+The evaluation process requires visits to University Hospital and the surgery must be performed there.

 What will the surgery involve?